trushit7/bioinformaticsfinalproject/ai_usage.md

 # AI Usage Disclosure

-AI tools (ChatGPT) were used in this project only for:

-Structuring the initial notebook layout

-Improving clarity of documentation and written sections

-Helping format the Methods, Results, and Discussion text

-Suggesting non-critical code optimizations

-All numerical outputs—including accuracy, F1, ROC-AUC, ROC curves, feature importances, and confusion matrices—were generated directly from running the code written by the group.
-All model decisions, code debugging, and validation were performed manually by the team.

-# Verification

-Each AI-suggested code block was executed, tested, and verified for correctness

-Outputs were cross-checked with manual calculations or sklearn-known defaults

-No AI-generated results were accepted without verification

-# Ethical Considerations

-The dataset is publicly available and contains no personal health identifiers

-No clinical decisions are implied by this analysis

-All scripts are reproducible using the provided notebook and environment logs
+This project made limited and transparent use of AI tools to support documentation and code organization.
+ChatGPT was used solely for assistance with writing tasks, including improving clarity in the Introduction, Methods, Results, and Discussion sections, and helping refine the structure of the Jupyter notebook.
+AI suggestions were also used for non-critical code formatting, such as improving readability or organizing functions.

+All analyses, numerical results, model evaluations, and data processing steps were performed by the team.
+Model training, metric computation, figure generation, and validation were carried out manually using the implemented code.
+No AI-generated outputs were used without review, and all suggestions were verified for correctness before inclusion.

+The dataset used in this project is publicly available and does not contain personal or identifiable information.
+No clinical or diagnostic conclusions are implied by this work.
+The full workflow is reproducible through the provided notebook, environment configuration, and repository structure.